-Root canal therapy is a way for patients in Calgary AB to maintain their natural teeth.
-When problems arise, such as an infection, patients may be at risk of needing to have a tooth extracted.
-Luckily, root canal treatment can be used to maintain the tooth and eliminate the need for extraction.
+Root canal therapy allows patients in Calgary, Alberta, to save their natural teeth.
+When problems arise, such as an infection, patients may be at risk of needing a tooth removed.
+Luckily, root canal treatment at Calgary Dental Centers can be used to maintain the tooth and eliminate the need for removal.

 Root canal treatment explained

-When patients think of root canal therapy, they often associate the procedure with pain.
+When patients think of root canal therapy, they often associate it with pain.
 However, this is not the case.
-The procedure is done without discomfort, since our team of professionals will use local anesthetics, and sedation if desired, for optimum patient comfort.
-It is often the pain of an infected tooth that brings patients see the dentist for an evaluation, only to find out that root canal therapy can relieve them of their concerns.
+The procedure is done without discomfort since our team of professionals will use local anesthetics for optimum patient comfort.
+It is often the pain of an infected tooth that brings patients to see the dentist for an evaluation, only to find out that root canal therapy can relieve them of their concerns.

 Why might a patient need root canal therapy?

 Root canal therapy may be used in the following situations: